pushlink/pushlink-cordova-plugin/README.md

 | pushlink-android-5.5.0 | pushlink-phonegap-6.0.1 | [Fixed for Android 6](https://github.com/pushlink/pushlink-phonegap/issues/10) |
 | pushlink-android-5.5.0 | pushlink-phonegap-5.5.0 | . |
 | pushlink-android-5.4.4 | pushlink-phonegap-5.4.4 | . |

+## Android 7

+Only pushlink-phonegap-6.0.2 or higer works on Android 7.

+Also, you need o to add a [file provider](https://www.pushlink.com/docs.xhtml#android7) in AndroidManifest.xml.

 ## Usage